IOSSpring21/PlantApp/README.md

 - [X] User logs in to access their previously logged plant information
 - [X] User can log the plants that they have (names and number of each type of plant)
 - [ ] User gets reminder when it is time to water their logged in plants
+- [X] User can access Discover page to see inspiration for plants to get
 - [X] Settings/Profile Page